auraphp/Aura.Dispatcher/README.md

 You can set all dispatchable objects, along with the object parameter name and the method parameter name, at construction time.
-This makes it easier to configure the dispatcher object in a single call.
+This makes it easier to configure the _Dispatcher_ object in a single call.

 ```php
 <?php